Rashidun Caliphate: Accountability of rulers

 Sunni Islamic lawyers have commented on when it is permissible to disobey, impeach or remove rulers in the Caliphate.
 This is usually when the rulers are not meeting public responsibilities obliged upon them under Islam.

 Al-Mawardi said that if the rulers meet their Islamic responsibilities to the public, the people must obey their laws, but if they become either unjust or severely ineffective, then the Caliph or ruler must be impeached via the Majlis al-Shura.
 Al-Juwayni argued that Islam is the goal of the ummah, so any ruler that deviates from this goal must be impeached.
 Al-Ghazali believed that oppression by a caliph is enough for impeachment.
 Rather than just relying on impeachment, Ibn Hajar al-Asqalani obliged rebellion upon the people if the caliph began to act with no regard for Islamic law.
-Al-Asqalani said that to ignore such a situation is haraam, and those who cannot revolt inside the caliphate should launch a struggle from outside.
+Al-Asqalani said that to ignore such a situation is haram, and those who cannot revolt inside the caliphate should launch a struggle from outside.
 He used two ayahs from the Qur'an to justify this:

 And they (the sinners on qiyama) will say, "Our Lord!
 We obeyed our leaders and our chiefs, and they misled us from the right path.
 Our Lord!
 Give them (the leaders) double the punishment you give us and curse them with a very great curse" ...

-Islamic lawyers have commented that when the rulers refuse to step down via successful impeachment through the Majlis, becoming dictators through the support of a corrupt army, the majority, upon agreement, has the option to launch a revolution against them.
+Islamic lawyers have commented that when the rulers refuse to step down via successful impeachment through the Majlis, becoming dictators through the support of a corrupt army, then the majority, upon agreement, has the option to launch a revolution against them.
 Many noted that this option is only exercised after factoring in the potential cost of life.

 Spoils

 Impact on conquerors

 The Arab conquests extended to Merv (in what is now Turkestan) by 652.
-The victorious armies returned to Medina with booty including slave and gold.
+The victorious armies returned to Medina with great treasure including gold and slaves.
 It was "as if the sky had opened with a flood of gold".
 Abu Hasan al-Mas'udi (d.957) also writes of the great mass of wealth acquired in a relatively short period of times.
-Taha Husain writes:
+Taha Husayn writes:

 We find that some Companions who served Islam so well that the Prophet promised them paradise were swayed by the prestige and great wealth they got.
 Their ambitions clashed; they quarreled and their suspicions of each other were extreme.